ImperialOctopus/worlds-to-follow/docs/01-guide/04-spellcasting.md

 ### Affecting Things

-When you cast a spell, it affects certain things (e.g. creatures, objects, or a area of space).
+When you cast a spell, it affects certain things (e.g. creatures, objects, or an area of space).
 Spells can't cause negative effects to creatures that they don't affect (and unwilling creatures will always be able to roll to avoid being affected by spells).

 ### Range